is by far the worst reason to end up in jail because inmates who have committed

 harder.
 You must be focused and motivated on getting or doing better by

-avoiding people, places, and things that can tempt you to risk losing your freedom.
+avoiding people, places, and things that can tempt you to risk losing your freedom or ending up (back) in jail or prison.

 Don't be ashamed of asking for help from trusted and valid and legitimate